 Some holiday greenery can stay at this early stage, although once we get into January I remove all signs of the holidays.
 I love to keep fresh flowers all year long and soft winter pastels work great for these arrangements.

 Along with a calmer palette I also move into a cooler palette, using lots of silver and greys, along with the whites and pastels.
 These smoky crystals maintain a festive air, albeit much more understated than the full breadth of holiday fare.

 A few subtle trees can remain at this time, quietly forecasting the winter that’s just beginning.
-The lovely Snowy Glass Trees were sent to me from Love Feast Shop and look pretty flanking my winter floral.
+The lovely snowy glass trees look pretty flanking my winter floral.

 To underscore my cool colors and focus on silver, a few scattered ornaments can enhance the look.
 Like the greenery, once we move into January, these too will be put away, but for a gentle transition, a few silvery ones can stay for a bit.